balenaltd/handbook/Setting-up-the-Development-Environment.md

 Once startup has completed, you should be able to see a local copy of the Resin.io dashboard.
 Simply navigate to https://dashboard.resindev.io/

+# API and curl

+Use `curl` to play with the API, rather than try to get the CLI client up and running.
+The docs for the API are [here](http://docs.resin.io/runtime/data-api/).

+Obviously the base URL is `api.resindev.io/v1`, instead.
+Normal bearer token rules apply (as can be found from your user preferences page).

+Example:

+    curl -H "Content-Type: application/json" -H "Authorization: Bearer <token>" https://api.resindev.io/v1/application -XGET

 # `fig` And Source Repos

 `fig` is a Docker container manager that simplifies the creation of applications based around several services (**--> Although it seems like this is now  docker composer territory?<-**).
 It manages the Docker containers, including running and rebuilding them, and does so from a single file called `fig.yml`.